This tutorial explains various Software Testing Methodologies employed in the industry to produce stable and robust software:

 - System Testing: System Testing is performed on a system as a whole.

 - Acceptance Testing: This is associated with the business requirements.
 It is performed in a user environment from the user’s point of view.

 - Overlapping is avoided as phases are executed one at a time.

 - Easy to manage and suitable for small projects.

 The disadvantages of the V Model are more or less similar to the disadvantages of the Waterfall model.

 #3) Agile Model

 Agile Model shows an iterative and incremental approach.
 This approach breaks the product into small incremental units to provide iterations.
-Then each iteration involves steps like Planning, Requirement Analysis, Design, Coding, Unit Testing, Acceptance Testing etc.
+Then each iteration involves steps like Planning, Requirement Analysis, Design, Coding, Unit Testing, Acceptance Testing, etc.

 This approach also allows continuous interaction with the customer for their feedback and corrections in the requirements at regular intervals.

-Advantages of Agile model:
+Advantages of the Agile model: